rukhshanarifm/drf_share/README.md

 - Information from Dawn's Herald articles were not extracted
 - Since we search on keywords, there are articles that are not related to GBV -- these are very few in number.
 This would require manually checking that I was unable to do during my academic term.
+- The total number of articles that were extracted were ~1200.
+This does not account for all articles published on a newspaper's website.
+It could be that cases are underreported but there is no supporting argument based on this project.
+This would require further work that includes a combination of qualitative and quantitative research/analysis.

 ## Visualizations: